 - quick and easy, you’ll be beach-bound in a flash!

-Keep the helpful tips to keep in mind (see the notes in the recipe), and you will have successful results every time.
+If you keep the helpful tips in mind (see the notes in the recipe), and you will have successful results every time.
 Be sure to use a good hot sauce with the buttermilk marinade (one of my favorites is from Double Take Salsa Co., a local operation, and it’s delicious!)
-I like to serve my chicken with a yummy green salad, like the Potato Salad I made recently, or this delicious Lemony Brown Rice Salad.
+I like to serve my chicken with a yummy green salad, like the Lemony Brown Rice Salad.
 Both will go really well with your picnic!
 Be sure you use any leftovers in some Tortilla Soup too!
 Bonus!

 Oven-Fried Picnic Chicken